14corman/mic-pred-feat-select/README.md

 9. Run `python nn.py cv` to do grid search using 10-fold cross validation to determine best learning rate, architecture combination.
 Update `BEST_LEARNING_RATE`, `BEST_ARCH_SIZE`, and `BEST_DROPOUT_PROB` at top of nn.py when finished.
 10. Run `python nn.py train` and note the file name of the best model hdf5 file.
 Modify `nn.py` with that name (delete all other hdf5 files)
 11. Run `python nn.py test` to test NN model
+12. Run `python nn_analysis.py` to generate error rate CSV and MIC heatmap.

 For more information/detail on each step, visit the respective folders/script files.

+## Testing your own data
+Note that all python run commands below must be done within the `script` directory.
+If you would like to test your own data with our best NN model, follow these steps.
+1. Collect Fastas and MIC CSV file (put them in `data` folder)
+2. Run `python get_format_data.py test`
+3. Run `python nn.py files` to generate NN test file.
+4. Run `python nn.py test` to test NN model
+5. Run `python nn_analysis.py` to generate error rate CSV and MIC heatmap.